Leviticus The Weight of Our Wrongs

 We live our lives in a world of sin-as-debt, because to maintain the biblical model would be emotionally crushing.
 But once a year, we are asked to remember that the lenses through which we view our own transgressions are distorting.
 We read and reenact Leviticus 16 on Yom Kippur to remind ourselves both of the significance of those times when we failed to live up to our commitments, but also to experience true repentance—one joyous, shining moment of absolute lightening of our loads.

-Rabbi Michael Rosenberg, Professor of Rabbinics at the Rabbinical School of Hebrew College.
+Rabbi Michael Rosenberg is former Professor of Rabbinics at the Rabbinical School of Hebrew College.